Create Account / Login

 Despite these changes, the essence of Christmas decorations – bringing light, colour and warmth to our homes in the dark winter season – remains unchanged, making it an essential part of our festive celebrations.

 In celebration of Christmas this year, we’re pleased to give you your very own printable Mary’s Meals Christmas decorations.
-Simply click the link, print them out at home or at your local library, colour them in and hang them on your tree.

 By spreading the word about Mary’s Meals and the vital work we do, you’re helping us put hope on the menu this Christmas.